TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/perl/index.md

 {% endraw %}

-Prime Number in Perl was written by:
+[Prime Number](https://sampleprograms.io/projects/prime-number) in [Perl](https://sampleprograms.io/languages/perl) was written by:

 - Mallikarjuna S J

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Nov 05 2019 10:22:57.
 The solution was first committed on Oct 31 2019 19:18:18.
 As a result, documentation below may be outdated.